2025–26 FIS Ski Jumping Inter-Continental Cup

 The 2025–26 FIS Ski Jumping Inter-Continental Cup, the women's second level competition, equaled men's Continental Cup and organized by the International Ski Federation (FIS) is current 3rd edition of the Women's Inter-Continental Cup – the second highest competition series of ski jumping for women, which was created as a result of combining two previous competitions – and succeeded the women's Continental Cup (2004/05) season and the FIS Cup (2012/13).

-The season started on 13 September 2025 in Einseideln, Switzerland and will end on 15 March 2026 in Lahti, Finland.
-Swiss ski jumper Sina Arnet and Team of Japan won the summer season.
+The season started on 13 September 2025 in Einseideln, Switzerland and ended on 15 March 2026 in Lahti, Finland.
+Swiss ski jumper Sina Arnet and Team Japan won the summer season.

 Other competitive circuits this season will include the World Cup, Grand Prix, Continental Cup, FIS Cup, Alpen Cup and New Star Trophy.